XuehaiPan/nvitop/README.md

 # Only show devices in `CUDA_VISIBLE_DEVICES` (by integer indices or UUID strings)
 $ nvitop -ov

+# Only show GPU processes with the compute context. (type: 'C' or 'C+G')
+$ nvitop -c
 ```

 **NOTE:** `nvitop` uses only one character to indicate the type of processes. `C` stands for compute processes, `G` for graphics processes, and `X` for processes with both contexts (i.e. mi(x)ed, in `nvidia-smi` it is `C+G`).